-E. Effect of reliance on opinion
+F. Effect of reliance on opinion

 The effect to be given to an advisory opinion in judicial disciplinary proceedings is a critical issue because it may influence whether a judge decides to seek advice and the form of advice sought.
 CJP, of course, has authority to determine the weight to be accorded an opinion by CJEO.
 The Supreme Court may also do so in the context of its constitutional discretionary review of CJP decisions.
-The committee understands that CJP intends to formally consider the issue of deference to opinions and advice by CJEO once CJEO's structure and procedures are established, as some of these details may influence CJP's deference determination.
+The committee understands that CJP intends to formally consider the issue of deference to opinions and advice by CJEO once CJEO's structure and procedures are established, as some of the details may influence CJP's deference determination.

 The most common approach in other jurisdictions regarding the effect of ethics opinions rendered by an official entity is that compliance with an official opinion serves as evidence of good faith on the part of the judge.
 A few states view compliance with an official opinion as a complete defense to a charge of misconduct; other states have declared only that evidence that a judge has sought and complied with an advisory opinion is admissible in disciplinary proceedings.
-The committee recommends that CJP view compliance with an opinion from CJEO as evidence of good faith by the judicial officer who sought and relied on the opinion.